Table of Contents[Hide][Show]

 Admission for adults, free for kids and seniors

 With the world’s largest collection of Japanese art, find wood prints and silk screens, samurai swords and kimonos.
 First focus on Honkan Galley and Galley of Horyu-ji Treasures for labeled Japanese national treasures.
-If only visting one museum in Tokyo, this one offers a lot to see.
+If only visiting one museum in Tokyo, this one offers a lot to see.

 End your three full days exploring Tokyo with a nighttime view over the largest city in the world.
 Take the Ginza line (orange) from the Ueno Station (G16) to the Asakusa Station (G19) and transfer to the Asakusa line (rose) to Osiage Station.